manpreetsjsu/AndroidApp/README.md

 Once the user is logged in, they can add music albums/tracks to their account.

 The database is synchronized with the Google Firebase.

+Please refer to ScreenShort_app Directory for quick reference/layout of the app.